aquasecurity/tfsec/docs/checks/aws/rds/enable-performance-insights/index.md

 For example, information about active sessions could help diagose a compromise or assist in the investigation

 ### Possible Impact
-Without adaquate monitoring, performance related issues may go unreported and potentially lead to compromise.
+Without adequate monitoring, performance related issues may go unreported and potentially lead to compromise.

 ### Suggested Resolution
 Enable performance insights